 In contrast to the scientific rovers dispatched to Mars to date, the Mars One Rovers' tasks will be focused more on utility, the deployment and maintenance of the human Settlement on Mars:

-- Autonomous travel to locate the most suitable area for settlement.
+- Autonomous travel to locate the most suitable location for settlement.

 - Measure the amount of water in the soil.

-- Move the Landers to the preferred locations.
+- Move the Landers to the preferred locations on the trailer.

 - Remove protective panels from the Landers.

-- Unroll and lay down the solar photovoltaic panels.
+- Unroll and lay down the thin film solar panels.

 - Extract (from the Lander) and assist with inflation of the Living Unit.